yeminghui/yeminghui.github.io/_pages/about.md

 ## Extracurricular Activity
 **Speaker at the 20th National Conference on Physical Gas Dynamics**
 *<font color=Blue>Minghui Ye</font>*, Jinhua Zhang\*
-<font size=3>Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</font>
+<font>Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</font>

 **"Reviewer" at The 32nd International Ocean and Polar Engineering Conference**
 <font size=3>Helped the professor write comments for two papers on the topic of machine learning</font>